-There is no cure for schizophrenia, however, with the right treatment, it’s possible to limit symptoms and reduce chances of further episodes.
+There is no cure for schizophrenia, but with the right treatment, it’s possible to limit symptoms and reduce the chances of further episodes.

 The most common treatment for schizophrenia is medication and talking therapies.

 Your doctor may offer you antipsychotic medications to treat schizophrenia.
 These help to reduce the symptoms, but will not cure it.

 You should work with your doctor to find the best medication for you.
 If you prefer, carer or family member can also help decide.

 Doctors should explain the benefits and side effects of each drug.
 If the side effects of the medication are too difficult to cope with after trialling it for a few weeks, you can speak to your doctor about trying other medication.
 It’s important not to stop suddenly as this can cause withdrawal symptoms.

 The National Institute for Health and Care Excellence (NICE) advise that people who’ve not responded to at least two other antipsychotic drugs should be offered clozapine.

 You should review your medication with your doctor at least once a year.

 Talking therapies, sometimes referred to as psychosocial treatments, help you to look at your thoughts and behaviours.